Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 C. Transfer of Nursing Credit:

-2. Application for transfer of nursing courses other than nursing fundamentals will be considered on an individual basis.
+2. Application for transfer of nursing courses will be considered on an individual basis.
 Factors considered will include comparability of course content and availability of space in the course for which the student is making admission application.

 3. All state and college policies regarding tranfer of credit as outlined in the College Catalog also apply.